Southwest Hummus with Spicy Corn Relish … a delicious twist on classic hummus that makes a tasty party appetizer or healthy snack!

-This Southwestern Hummus with Spicy Corn Relish is my version of that dish, and I know you are going to love it, too!
+This Southwest Hummus with Spicy Corn Relish is my version of that dish, and I know you are going to love it, too!

 I absolutely adore hummus.
 It’s healthy and full of flavor, can easily be customized, and it’s super easy to make at home.
 This isn’t the first time I’ve shared a hummus recipe (get three more hummus recipes here), but it may just be my favorite!

 How to Make Southwest Hummus with Spicy Corn Relish

 This first step to this Southwest Hummus recipe is making the homemade Spicy Corn Relish.
 It adds so much flavor to the hummus, plus it makes the finished dip look colorful and pretty, so don’t skip it.

 To make this easy corn relish recipe, you’ll simply char a cob of corn and quickly saute half a red pepper, then combine these veggies with canned green chilies and fresh lime juice.
 It’s simple and delicious!

 Tip: this recipe makes about twice as much Spicy Corn Relish as you’ll need to top the hummus.
 If you’re serving this Southwestern Hummus at a party, simply double the quantities for the hummus, and you’ll have enough corn relish to top it all.
 Or you can serve the extra corn relish (try mixing in some black beans) as a separate dip … it would be great with tortillas chips!